What are the do’s and don’ts of using Google Web Stories when it comes to using the plugin designed for WordPress users ?

 Google has set out very clear cut guidelines for enabling Web Stories.
 And since these are Google’s own instructions, you have got to follow them as content creators.

-By the way, if you’re not familiar as to how to create a Google Web Story, you’re free to watch my video.
+By the way, if you’re not familiar with how to create a Google Web Story, you’re free to watch my video.

 This is an extremely important guideline.
 Google expects you to create complete web stories.